 Who’s At The Top Of The Big Six?

-In terms of winners, only Chelsea, Manchester City and Manchester United have won the league.
-Chelsea have won it three times; City have won it three times and United have won it twice.
+In terms of winners, only Chelsea, Manchester City, Manchester United and Liverpool have won the league.
+Manchester City have won it four times, Chelsea have won it three times, United have won it twice and Liverpool once.
 The other winner comes in the form of Leicester City, who we talk about in more depth later in this article.

-As you can see, this means that Tottenham, Liverpool and Arsenal and have failed to win the league in this time period.
-In fact, only Arsenal from those three have ever won it.
+As you can see, this means that Tottenham and Arsenal and have failed to win the league in this time period.
+In fact, only Arsenal from those two have ever won it.
 So, whilst the Big Four has expanded to the Big Six, you could argue that there is still a large gap between being able to break into the Big Six and then winning the league.

 If we were to not just look league titles and instead we look at consistency in getting into the Big Six, then the teams would change again.
-The constant is that of Man City who have been in the top four spots in the Premier every year since 2010.
+The constant is that of Man City who have been in the top six spots in the Premier every year since 2009/10 and the top four since 2010/11.
 No other team has been in the top four every season within that period.